Social Giving: The Fundraising Guide for Nonprofits

 As a result, the nonprofit sector got creative.
 Nonprofits sought the support of donor-advised funds and planned gifts, foundations lessened the red tape separating organizations from much-needed grant funding, and social giving experienced a boom.

-In an article contributed to AFP Global, Maria Clark cited the need for “future-proofing” a nonprofit in light of the COVID-19 pandemic: “It takes investment to build new revenue streams—both time and resources—so don’t wait until you ‘have to.’”
+In an article contributed to AFP Global, Maria Clark cited the need for “future-proofing” nonprofits moving forward: “It takes investment to build new revenue streams—both time and resources—so don’t wait until you ‘have to.’”

 Clark identified two main avenues for future-proofing an organization: embracing entrepreneurship and diversifying a nonprofit’s revenue sources.
-It was observable in 2020 and 2021 that top nonprofits accomplished both goals by incorporating Challenges on Facebook , a type of social giving, into their calendars.
+One impactful way for nonprofits to accomplish both goals is by incorporating Challenges on Facebook, a type of social giving, into their calendars.

-How can you drive social giving in your fundraising strategy?
+How can you drive social media giving in your fundraising strategy?

 If you’re ready to embrace social giving in your nonprofit’s fundraising strategy, that’s great!
 However, it’s important to think strategically to ensure your social fundraising strategy is built to last.
-Remember— social fundraising is rapidly evolving, and creating a strong foundation will set your strategy up for success.
+Remember—social fundraising is rapidly evolving, so creating a strong foundation will set your strategy up for success.
+Use the following five tips to guide your efforts.

 There are a number of motivators behind social fundraising, including:

-• That it’s an easy, convenient way to give.
+• It’s an easy, convenient way to give.
 It’s hard to say “no” when it only takes one click to make a difference.

-• The individual has an affinity for your mission.
-They may have never heard of your nonprofit itself before, but, they have a personal connection to your cause and are happy to have discovered a new avenue to further it.
+• The individual has an affinity for your cause.
+They may have never heard of your nonprofit before, but they have a personal connection to your cause and are happy to have discovered a new avenue to contribute.

 • There is a sense of community with social giving.
 Unlike mailing a check or making a quick donation on a website, both of which are solitary, social giving is inherently community-driven.
 Whether it’s creating a birthday fundraiser and sharing it with friends and family members, or meeting new peers during a Challenge on Facebook, social giving is a way to bond with others through philanthropy.